top of page

 day 15—u can’t touch this

-Daylene, if you're reading this, I encouraged Trent to let you know, but he insisted he was fine—it only required a Friday night trip to...
+Daylene, if you’re reading this, I encouraged Trent to inform you, but he insisted that he was fine.
+He only needed to visit Draper...

 Jan 104 min read